pavlo-myskov/word-wheel/README.md

 - #### Rules
   The rule set can be opened at any time by the user, as he/she may need to clarify some details of the game.
   The rules section opens on the same page on top of the game window.
-  On the rules pages, in addition to the ruleset itself, the user also has access to a link to the game repository itself which opens in a new page.
+  On the rules pages, in addition to the ruleset itself, the user also has access to a link to the game repository itself which opens on a new page.

   ![Rules](docs/features/rules.png)